english-blog/english-blog.github.io/_posts/2014-06-14-goodbye-social-media-living-real-life.md

 ### What will I gain?

-1. Little more quality time with friends and family.
+1. Quality time with family and friends.
-2. Complete freedom from one of the distractions.
+2. One less distraction from life.
-3. Protection of my personal data.
+3. Privacy of my personal data.

 ### Will I be ultimately out of the digital world?